yamatatsu/yjs-lab/packages/y-dynamodb-for-sdkv3/README.md

 ```

 `y-dynamodb-for-sdkv3` is implemented for use in distributed systems such as aws Lambda.
-For this requirement, `y-dynamodb-for-sdkv3` use [atomic counter on DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithItems.html#WorkingWithItems.AtomicCounters).
-This ensures that even when multiple processes save updates to the same document, they do so without conflict.
+Even when multiple processes save updates to the same document, they do so without conflict.

-## Other API
+## Other APIs

 #### `persistence.getStateVector(docName: string): Promise<Uint8Array>`